MiaMarmeladenbrot/supercode-weather-app/README.md

 ## Task

-- Create a weather app using your own design.
+- Create a weather app using the [Open Weather API](https://openweathermap.org/).
+- Make your own design.

 ## Live Site